-- The Residences at The Stanley are sprawling condominiums on the magnificent grounds overlooking Rocky Mountain National Park.
+- The Residences at The Stanley are sprawling condominiums on magnificent grounds overlooking Rocky Mountain National Park.

 Is it worth staying at Stanley Hotel Estes Park?

 If you are looking for something on a budget in Estas Park, you will find exceptional offers at affordable prices.
 Check the map below.
-But as a season is short in the Rocky Mountains, book it ahead.
+But as the season is short in the Rocky Mountains, book it ahead.